 Exclusive Marketing Features

 Another perk of enrolling in KDP Select is the exclusive marketing features.
-You can boost discoverability by offering your book for free for a limited time.
+You can boost discoverability by allowing potential customers to read for free, for a limited time.
 You can also use the Kindle Countdown Deals feature for discounted price promotions.

 While certain marketing features are only available in KDP Select, PublishDrive still gives you plenty of options.
 You can boost Amazon Kindle sales with our Kindle Daily & Monthly Deals, and Amazon Advertising!